 • The Base Crew participants will also serve as a youth advisory council to inform the broader program planning at Urban ArtWorks

-Our School-Based Programs provide opportunities for students in grades one through twelve to work alongside teaching artists to install murals at their schools.
+Our School-Based Programs provide opportunities for students in grades kindergarten through twelve to work alongside teaching artists to install murals at their schools.
 They explore themes and issues that are important to their community, create a design, and bring that design to life.
 Each project is tailored to fit the needs of the individual school or classroom and can be integrated within the standard grade-level curricula.
 Urban ArtWorks is on the Seattle Public Schools Creative Advantage Community Arts Partner Roster.
 If you’re curious about how we can work with your students during or after school, contact us today!

 Do you have a community group or some young people you would like us to work with to create a collaborative mural?
 We often partner with other non-profit organizations or specific communities to design and install murals through short-term workshops or longer-term customized programs.
 Contact us today and let’s brainstorm the possibilities!